ryansolid/mobx-jsx/README.md

 <div ref={elRef} />
 ```

-Note: Promise.resolve().then is used as `mount` see the issue [Lifecycles](https://github.com/ryansolid/mobx-jsx/issues/23) for furter information.
+Note: Promise.resolve().then is used as `mount` see the issue [Lifecycles](https://github.com/ryansolid/mobx-jsx/issues/23) for further information.

 ### Lazily Loading a Component